CanDIG/CanDIGv2/README.md

 ...
 ```

-### `site.env` Site Overrides
+### `site.env` Site Overrides (Deprecated)

-The `site.env` file is an easy way to keep a set of overrides for the various parameters contained in `.env`.
+~~The `site.env` file is an easy way to keep a set of overrides for the various parameters contained in `.env`.
 This file is read by `Makefile` and any corresponding values will override the global default for CanDIGv2.
 Site operators are encouraged to keep changes in `site.env` rather than in `.env` directly, as `.env` may be modified from time-to-time by the CanDIG development team.
 The `site.env` will always override the same global export value for `.env`.
 Please note that `site.env` will not be saved with repo by default (blocked in `.gitignore`).
-This is by design to allow developers to test different configurations of CanDIGv2.
+This is by design to allow developers to test different configurations of CanDIGv2.~~

 ## `make` Deployment